On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Model

 \subsection{A Diagnostic Test for the Spatio-Temporal Model}

-In Sections \ref{sec:main_results} and \ref{sec:hankel_calculus}, under the model described in Section \ref{sec:ts_model}, we establish the efficacy of mSSA.
+In Sections \ref{sec:main_results} and \ref{sec:hankel_calculus}, under the model described above, we theoretically establish the efficacy of mSSA.
 Beyond this model though, our work does not provide any guarantees for mSSA.
 Therefore, to utilize the guarantees of this work, it would be useful to have a data-driven diagnostic test that can help identify scenarios when the model of Section \ref{sec:ts_model} may or may not hold.
 We discuss one such test in this section.

-Recall that the primary representation utilized by mSSA, as described in Section \ref{sec:mSSA}, is the stacked Page matrix (with parameter $L$).
-Observe that the Page matrix of a univariate time series for any $L \leq \lfloor T/2 \rfloor$ is simply the sub-matrix of the associated Hankel matrix: precisely, the Page matrix can be obtained by restricting to the top $L$ rows and columns $1, L+1, \dots$ of the Hankel matrix.
-Therefore, the rank of the Hankel matrix is a bound on the rank of the Page matrix.
-Under the spatio-temporal factor model satisfying Properties \ref{prop:low_rank_mean_} and \ref{prop:low_rank_mean_hankel}, we establish the following low-rank property of the Page matrix of any particular time series as well as that of the stacked Page matrix. \begin{prop} Let Properties \ref{prop:low_rank_mean_} and \ref{prop:low_rank_mean_hankel} hold.
-Then for any $L \leq \lfloor T/2 \rfloor$ with any $T \geq 1$, the rank of the Page matrix induced by the univariate time series $f_n(\cdot)$ for $n \in [N]$ is at most $R \mult G$.
-Further, the rank of the stacked Page matrix induced by all $N$ time series $f_1(\cdot), \dots, f_N(\cdot)$ is also at most $R \mult G$. \end{prop} The proof is in Appendix \ref{sec:proof_prop_flattened_page_low_rank} where a more general result is established in Proposition \ref{prop:approx_flattened_mean_low_rank_representation}.
-Proposition \ref{prop:flattened_mean_low_rank_representation} suggests a ``data driven diagnosis test'' to verify whether mSSA is likely to succeed as per the results of this work.
-Specifically, if the (effective) rank\footnote{Effective rank a matrix is defined as the minimum number of singular values capturing $ > 90\%$ of its spectral energy.} of the Page matrix associated with any of the univariate components $f_n(\cdot)$ and the (effective) rank of stacked Page matrix associated with the multivariate time series with $N$ component are {\em very different, then mSSA may not be effective} compared to SSA, but if they are {\em very similar then mSSA is likely to be more effective} compared to SSA.
+In particular, Proposition \ref{prop:flattened_mean_low_rank_representation} suggests a ``data driven diagnosis test'' to verify whether mSSA is likely to succeed as per the results of this work.
+Specifically, if the (effective) rank---defined as the minimum number of singular values capturing $ > 90\%$ of its spectral energy---of the Page matrix associated with any of the univariate components $f_n(\cdot)$ and the (effective) rank of stacked Page matrix associated with the multivariate time series with $N$ component are {\em very different, then mSSA may not be effective} compared to SSA, but if they are {\em very similar then mSSA is likely to be more effective} compared to SSA.
 Our finite-sample results in Sections \ref{sec:main_results} and \ref{sec:hankel_calculus} indicate that the optimal value for $L$ is $\sqrt{\min(N, T)T}$.
 Thus as a further test, if the effective rank of the stacked Page matrix does not scale much slower than $L$ for $L \sim \sqrt{\min(N, T)T}$, then SSA (and mSSA) are unlikely to be effective methods.